jjvanzon/JJs-Reference-Architecture/code-style.md

 A call to `Activator.CreateInstance` might be the last choice for instantiating an object.

 Reason:
-New statements are strongly typed and less likely to fail.
+New statements are strongly typed and less likely to break.

 [back](.)